Sample complexity and weak limits of nonsmooth multimarginal Schr\"{o}dinger system with application to optimal transport barycenter: Optimization Geometry

-The key structure for proving sharp statistical rates of convergence for MSB quantities (such as cost functional, coupling, and barycenter in Section~\ref{sec:statistical_rates}) is to recognize an optimization geometry of $\Phi_{\alpha,\varepsilon}(\vf)$ that respects the optimal multimarginal coupling structure in~\eqref{eqn:optimal_marginal_coupling}.
-For this purpose, we shall consider the gradient of $\Phi_{\alpha,\varepsilon}(\vf)$ as elements of the dual space of $\mathscr{L}_m:=\left(L^2(\nu_1),\dots, L^2(\nu_m)\right)$.
+In this section, we recognize an appropriate optimization geometry for the EMOT problem, which will serve as a foundation for subsequent developments.
+Specifically, a key structure for proving sharp statistical rates of convergence and later weak limits for EMOT quantities (such as cost functional, coupling, potentials and resulting barycenter) in Sections~\ref{main_results} and \ref{Multimarginal_Schrodinger_barycenter_section} is to recognize an optimization geometry of $\Phi_{\varepsilon}(\vf)$ that respects the optimal multimarginal coupling structure in~\eqref{eqn:optimal_marginal_coupling}.
+For this purpose, we shall consider the gradient of $\Phi_{\varepsilon}(\vf)$ as elements of the dual space of $\mathscr{L}_m:=\left(L^2(\nu_1),\dots, L^2(\nu_m)\right)$.
+This space could be identified with $(\cC(\cX_1),\dots,\cC(\cX_m))$ or $(\cC^1(\cX_1),\dots,\cC^1(\cX_m))$ through the extension in (\ref{Schrodinger_map_extension}) depending on the regularity of the cost function $c$; however, since the distinction is immaterial for our purposes, we shall not differentiate between them.

+Motivated by the geometry for two-marginal entropic OT problem~\cite{rigollet2022samplecomplexityentropicoptimal}, we first generalize the gradient to multi-marginal setting.

-\begin{definition}[Gradient of the dual objective] The gradient $\nabla\Phi_{\alpha,\varepsilon}:\mathscr{L}_m\to\mathscr{L}^*_m$ is defined as
+\begin{definition}[Gradient of the dual objective] The gradient $\nabla\Phi_{\varepsilon}:\mathscr{L}_m\to\mathscr{L}'_m$ is defined as

-where $\mathscr{L}^*_m$ denotes the dual space of $\mathscr{L}_m$. \end{definition}
+where $\mathscr{L}'_m$ denotes the dual space of $\mathscr{L}_m$. \end{definition}